pgdouyon/vim-accio/README.md

 endif

 let $CLASSPATH=b:loaded_javac_classpath
-CompilerSet makeprg=javac
+CompilerSet makeprg=javac\ %
 CompilerSet errorformat=%E%f:%l:\ %m,%-Z%p^,%-C%.%#,%-G%.%#
 ```

 Save this script to `$HOME/.vim/compiler/IntelliJ.vim` and it can be run
-through Accio with the command `:Accio IntelliJ %`.
+through Accio with the command `:Accio IntelliJ`.

 #### Configuration and Features